mohdowais1234/developer-page/README.md

 # developer-page
-this is web developer page of using html and css
+This is web developer page of using html and css